bhutekarahul/useful/README.md

-php sample codes which might be helpful
+php sample codes which might be helpful..